Kwpolska/pkgbuilder/docs/pkgbuilder.rst

     downgrade.

 **-U, --upgrade**
-    Copy pacman packages to the cache and install them.
+    Move pacman packages to the cache and install them.

+**-X, --runtx**
+    Run transactions from *.tx* files.  (created as part of the install process, usable to re-run an installation if it fails)

 Additionally, parameters **-S**, **--sync**, **-y** and **-refresh** are accepted for pacman syntax compatibility. **-S**/**--sync**